shahinvaseghi/invpro/README.md

 | `qc` | Quality inspections linked to temporary receipts | `qc_` |
 | `ui` | Template-based UI shell, navigation, and dashboards | — |

 Each app directory includes its own `README.md` with a deeper breakdown of files and classes.
+See [Documentation Files](#14-documentation-files) for a complete list of all documentation files.

 Common mixins (timestamps, activation flags, metadata, sort order, multi-company scoping) are located in `shared.models` and reused across every module to ensure consistent auditing and tenancy rules.